-If these just aren’t in your travel budget right now, you can check out these top budget inflatable airplane cushions we recommend to convert your toddlers seat to a bed.
+If these just aren’t in your travel budget right now, you can check out these top budget inflatable airplane travel beds for toddlers we recommend to turn the airplane seat into a bed.

 - Cube shaped blow up cushions (that you’ll find in our list of budget inflatable footrests).

 - Mushroom shaped inflatable plane cushions like the Fly Tot.